 - credit and repayment history information;

-- any other information that you authorise us to collect; and
+- any other information that you authorise us to collect.

 We may also collect other information which is not necessarily personal information, including your IP address, cookies, and information about your device, browser and operating system.

-You can choose to withhold personal information, but this may restrict the Services we can provide to you.
+You can choose to withhold personal information, but this may restrict the range, and impact the quality of the Services we can provide.

 Collection of Personal Information